WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 All Configuration Profiles disappear when using Nugget and Cowabunga.
 This can easily be bypassed by following the steps below.

 #### Fix for macOS:
 Only the macOS version of Nugget is compatible with this guide.
 Not the app itself!
-You must always follow this guide when wanting to use Nugget and Cowabunga!
+You must always follow this guide when wanting to use Nugget or Cowabunga!

 ##### Part [1/2] Using Nugget/Cowabunga
 1. Forget all WiFi networks and disable Cellular Networks and put your device in Airplane Mode.
-2. Remove the WSF Configuration Profile you have.
+2. Remove all Configuration Profiles you have.
 You don't have to delete your installed apps.
 3. Now you can use Nugget or Cowabunga as you please.
 4. Continue onto the [Part 2](#installing-the-wsf-configuration-profile)

 ##### Part [2/2] Installing the WSF Configuration Profile
-1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the WSF Configuration Profile
+1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the Configuration Profile you had previously
 2. Click on Download, and the profile should be downloaded to your Downloads folder
 6. Download Apple Configurator from the Mac App Store
 7. Make sure your device is connected to your macOS device
 8. Input your password on your device if it requires it
 9. Find your device, right click and select Add > Profiles
-10. Select the WSF Configuration Profile and then it should be installed and activated automatically
+10. Select the Configuration Profile and then it should be installed and activated automatically

 ### Hall of Fame!

 u/Comfortable-Basil-47
 For introducing me to the whole method and taking the time to teach me!

 @timi2506
-For creating wonderful icons for the configuration profile and for making the Nothing app!
+For creating wonderful icons for the configuration profile and for making the Nothing testing app!

 ### Partners